Michael-Coleman856/Fillable-Form/README.md

 This project demonstrates how I redesigned a plain Word document into a structured, fillable form.
 The updated version improves readability, adds clear sections, and introduces fillable fields to reduce user errors and support consistent data collection.

 <h2>Before vs After (screenshots)</h2>

+- Screenshot of the original plain form
+- Screenshot of the redesigned form
+- Close-up screenshot showing fillable fields